OWASP/owasp-summit-2017/Outcomes/Security-Champions/Security-Champions.md

 - Operations
 - Anyone interested (PM, Product, but not from Central Security team)

-#### Q-3: What is the Security Champions' mandate to control security within the team?
+#### Q-3: What is the Security Champion's mandate to control security within the team?
 - Energise
 - Scale the AppSec team
 - Advocacy